-What Industry Experts Have to Say about CRO Best Practices
+What Industry Experts Have to Say about Conversion Rate Best Practices

-When we look at the academic literature surrounding CRO, it mainly deals with optimizing the whole eCommerce site, such as optimizing copy or including videos, customer reviews, certification, and implementing a recommendation system.
+When we look at the academic literature surrounding conversion rate optimization, it mainly deals with optimizing the whole eCommerce site, such as optimizing copy or including videos, customer reviews, certification, and implementing a recommendation system.
 We can find the elements that make up great CRO, specifically for the checkout pages, if we look a little deeper.

 Generally speaking, we can divide the success factors into two subcategories (14):

 Let’s first take a look at the quality elements of great CRO.
 The leading influencer of conversions in the literature appears to be simplicity, in that the fewer distractions on the checkout page, the better (15).
 For example, removing unnecessary headers and footers of the checkout page helps narrow down the options consumers have to click away from the checkout, thus reducing the cart abandonment rate 14.